zhujun9290/learngit/readme.txt

-Git is a version control system.
+Git is/are a version control system.
-Git is free software.
+Git is/are free software.